News

 • Reduced holding costs

 When products in your itinerary are quickly selling instead of taking up space in the warehouse and gathering dust, you won’t have to pay through the nose for holding it there.
-If you’re holding a lot of unnecessary overstock, improved stockturn could even mean reducing warehouse size and saving money that way.
+If you’re holding a lot of unnecessary overstock, improved stock turnover could even mean reducing warehouse size and saving money that way.

 • Lower risk of obsolescence